-Learning how to talk to people sounds a bit like a joke, because we already talk to people every day.
-We’re experts at opening our mouths, making sounds, nodding our heads and smiling politely… but that’s not what you came here to learn.
+Learning how to talk to people is a funny thing, because we already talk to people every day.
+We’re experts at opening our mouths, making sounds, nodding our heads and smiling politely… but that’s not what you came here to learn, is it?

 You instinctively know that there’s more to conversation than meaningless chit-chat.
-You’ve seen other people talk on a deeper level, and you’ve seen those same people make friends easily, build social circles and get ahead in their careers because they know how to connect with people in a meaningful way.
+You’ve seen other people talk on a deeper level, and you’ve seen those same people make friends easily, build social circles and get ahead in their careers because they know how to talk to people in a meaningful way.

 Let me ask you… what would happen if you were talking to someone you’d just met and they told you they were a tax accountant, for example?